 Schizophrenia is a lifelong disorder that requires treatment or medication to control the severity of symptoms and reduce their frequency.
 Antipsychotic medications are often used to treat or stop hallucinations and delusions.
 Therapy and vocational rehabilitation (including occupational therapy) are often also required to help the person with schizophrenia lead a normal life.

 Although no replacement for medication and therapy, there are a number of lifestyle behaviours a person with schizophrenia can practice to aid in their treatment, including getting plenty of sleep, eating balanced and healthy meals, getting regular physical exercise, trying to minimise or otherwise manage stress, avoiding non-medical drugs (including nicotine and alcohol) and most importantly, surrounding themselves with an understanding support network.

 Both people with schizophrenia and those caring for them need support, and that’s where groups like SANE Australia and Mind Australia are very useful.
 SANE Australia can be accessed through the website or via their hotline on 1800 18 7263, and offers information and support for people with schizophrenia and their carers or family.
 Mind Australia is dedicated to the practicalities of living with a mental condition, so can assist with home assessments, carer support, financial support and other aspects of aid covered by the NDIS.

-If you have a loved one who is showing abnormal behaviour, or are caring for a person with schizophrenia and need some support, the easiest and most convenient way to find and book an appointment with a mental health professional is through MyHealth1st.
+If you have a loved one who is showing abnormal behaviour, or are caring for a person with schizophrenia and need some support, the easiest and most convenient way to find and book an appointment with a doctor to get a referral to an appropriate mental health professional is through MyHealth1st.
 The team at MyHealth1st believes in early intervention and continuity of care, so people can have any problem diagnosed quickly, allowing for the best possible outcome.